jessicarick/bioinformatics-for-conservation/content/docs/folder/8-hwe-pca.md

 vcftools --vcf variants_filtered.vcf --hardy --out vcf_stats/variants_filtered
 ```

-This will output a p-value for each site from a Hardy-Weinberg Equilibrium test, as well as the observed numbers of homozygotes and heterozygotes and the corresponding expected numbers under HWE.
+This will output a p-value for each site from a Hardy-Weinberg Equilibrium Chi-square test, as well as the observed numbers of homozygotes and heterozygotes and the corresponding expected numbers under HWE.
 These data can then be pulled into R for interpretation, using code such as that below:

 ```r
 library(tidyverse)